reedacartwright/village_bounding_boxes/README.md

 considered this extra space in addition to the 17x13x17 block spawning space, the total room needed for golems to spawn would be 18x15x18 blocks and the spawning space would be extended 1 block north and west and 2 blocks up.

+### Bugs affecting village mechanics

+There are several programming mistakes and logic errors in the game that impact village mechanics.

+#### AABB::contains() uses double-closed intervals instead of half-open intervals

+When the game checks if an AABB contains a point, it uses double-closed intervals.
+This means that a point on the edge of an AABB is considered in the AABB regardless of which edge it is on.
+This is in contrast with the way block positions work and the way the game checks if two AABB intersect.

+Consider a stone block at (0, 0, 0).
+An armor stand placed on top of the stone block will have an entity position of (0.5m, 1.0m, 0.5m) and an AABB of (0.25m, 1.0m, 0.25m) to (0.75m, 2.975m, 0.75m).

+Now consider the AABB of the stone block, which will be (0.0m, 0.0m, 0.0m) to (1.0m, 1.0m, 1.0m).
+The top of the stone block's AABB touches the bottom of the armor stand's AABB along the y = 1.0m plane.
+These two AABBs are considered neighboring and not intersecting, and `AABB::intersects()` returns `false` for these two AABBs.
+In contrast, both AABBs are considered to contain the point (0.5m, 1.0m, 0.5m) because `AABB:contains()` returns `true` when both AABBs are tested against this point.
+Two according to the game, two AABBs which don't intersect can contain the same point.

+If `AABB::contains()` used half-open intervals, then points along the south, east, and upper boundaries of an AABB would not be considered "inside" the AABB.
+This would be consistent with how block positions work in the game.
+Every entity coordinate can be converted to a specific block position by rounding the coordinates down to the nearest integer (flooring).
+No entity coordinate can be converted to more than one block position, and any entity coordinate that is on the boundary between two blocks — it is already an integer — is converted to the higher block position.

+#### Raid triggering system uses a player's block position instead of entity position

+The function `RaidTriggerSystem::_doRaidTriggerSystem()` converts a player's entity coordinates into a block position, converts it back to entity coordinates, and then checks if a village's AABB contains the position.
+Due to the previous bug where AABBs use double-closed intervals, this allows a raid to be triggered before the player enters the village's AABB if the player is to the south, east, or above the AABB.

+If `_doRaidTriggerSystem()` never bothered to convert a player's entity coordinates into a block position then the trigger system would behave as expected.

+#### A village's boundary is calculated in entity coordinates instead of block positions

+A village's boundary (AABB) is calculated from the location of all the claimed POI in the village.
+From a player's standpoint it is counter intuitive that entity positions of POI are used and not their block positions.

+Consider a village with a workstation at x = 0, and another workstation at x = 64.
+Intuitively the west boundary of the village should align with the west side of the workstation at x = 0 and the east boundary of the village should align with the east boundary of the workstation at x = 64.
+However, because only the bottom-north-west corner of the POI are considered when calculating the village's boundary, the east boundary of the village is actually aligned with the west side side of the workstation at x = 64.

+Fixing this is rather straight forward by ensuring that a village's AABB encompasses both the bottom-north-west and top-south-east corners of a POI block.

+#### A village's boundary depends on the order of elements in the POI list

+When a village's boundary (AABB) is calculated, it's final value depends on the order of the POI in the village's claimed POI list.
+Two villages created using the same POI locations can have completely different AABBs due to the POI order varying between them.

+As an alternative to the current algorithm, a village's boundary can be calculated without depending on the order of the POI.
+Below is an example using the x-axis, and other axes can be calculated similarly.
+ - Find the mid point of the village based on the western edge of the western-most claimed POI and the eastern edge of the eastern-most claimed POI.
+ - Create an AABB centered on this mid point that is 64.0m wide.
+Round the western edge down to the nearest integer (floor), and round the eastern edge up to the nearest integer (ceiling).
+ - Increase the AABB west and/or east as necessary to include the western and eastern edges of all POI as necessary.